Läther: History

 The first of these four albums was a two-LP live jazz rock album and was produced with Zappa approved cover art.
 Two others were single disc jazz rock studio albums, while the last was made up of orchestral recordings.
 Therefore, the complete four individual album collection actually fills a total of five full-length LPs.
+Zappa's contract with Warner defined a specific number of "units" and each individual release was counted as one album or one unit, regardless of the number of LP discs in the set.

 After having violated the contract with Zappa, Warner scheduled the release of Zappa in New York on DiscReet.
 A Warner Bros.
 Records advertisement in the June 30, 1977, issue of Rolling Stone magazine described the release of the album as "imminent".

 At approximately the same time Zappa was also planning a four-LP box set titled Läther.
+In 1979 Zappa said that he put the Läther album together based on the premise that Warner had not paid him for the four individual albums and this gave him the right to release the material elsewhere.
 Final editing for the album was completed at the Los Angeles Record Plant and Zappa's handwriting on the tape boxes show either EMI or Arista as the intended client.
-Frank's wife Gail Zappa claimed that Warner, wary of a four-LP box, had declined to release the material in this format.
 Both sets of recordings (five-LP and four-LP) have much of the same music, but each also has unique content.
-Zappa announced Läther in a mid September 1977 interview, following a concert in San Diego, where he described it as his "current album".
-Zappa also wanted to release sides two and four as a single album.
-He said "it's only the rock 'n' roll, for people who can't afford the box."
-The single album release never appeared.

 Zappa attempted to get Läther released in the four-LP box configuration as the first release on the Zappa Records label.
 He briefly negotiated distribution with Capitol/EMI and then Phonogram Inc. At Phonogram the project reached the test pressing stage.
 Official documentation for the test pressing shows the project had a "Fixation Date" of 8/31/77 and a release scheduled for Halloween, October 31, 1977.
 But Warner interfered with these negotiations by claiming rights over the material.
 By this point Zappa had denied a music copyright license to Warner to reproduce the songs.

+Zappa announced the release of Läther in a mid September 1977 interview, following a concert in San Diego, where he described it as his "current album".
+Zappa also wanted to release sides two and four as a single album.
+He said "it's only the rock 'n' roll, for people who can't afford the box."
+The single album release never appeared.